RingerInteractive/Ringer-wiki/docs/mobile-interation/Android.md

   ![login](./../img/main_screen.png)

-5. Open Admin portal with provide account and make phone call to test
+5. Open the Ringer Interactive Admin portal with your provided account information and make a phone call to test